AlexMckay/L4Project/README.md

 Keyboard Shortcuts
 ------------------

-Ctrl + Z : undo last placed point
+Ctrl + Z: undo last placed point

 A and D: browse back and forth respectively through the pictures